6 Best Mattresses for Stomach Sleepers in 2026

 Firmness

-Stomach sleepers generally benefit from a medium to firm mattress because it helps keep the spine aligned and takes pressure off the lower back and neck.
+Stomach sleepers usually benefit from a medium to firm mattress because it helps keep the spine aligned and takes pressure off the lower back and neck.
 We considered both the brand’s firmness rating and how firm our testers felt each mattress was.
 Anyone with a higher body weight may prefer a slightly firmer mattress, while those with a lower body weight may opt for a slightly softer one.
 You can check out our best firm mattress guide for more insight.

 How much do the best mattresses for stomach sleepers cost?